tmellor07/tmellor07/README.md

 - 👋 Hi, I’m @tmellor07   terri Mellor
-- 👀 I’m interested in ...nothing
+- 👀 I’m interested in ...Try 2
-- 🌱 I’m currently learning ... github
+- 🌱 I’m currently learning ... github 2
-- 💞️ I’m looking to collaborate on ... anything
+- 💞️ I’m looking to collaborate on ... anything, lets talk
 - 📫 How to reach me ... why do you need to reach me

 <!---